 - Ride the Santa Express on the Blue Ridge Scenic Railway from Thanksgiving through Christmas.

-Don't miss out on the holiday fun in Northern Georgia.
-Whether you take part in the many activities and festivities or just enjoy the perfect accommodations of Northern GA, you will make holiday memories to last a lifetime.
+Don't miss out on the holiday fun in northern Georgia.
+Whether you take part in the many activities and festivities or just enjoy the perfect accommodations of northern Georgia, you will make holiday memories to last a lifetime.
 If you're willing to head over to Dahlonega, we've got a few more activities to explore.

 An Old Fashioned Christmas in Dahlonega

 Just a short jaunt away from the cabins in Helen is the city of Dahlonega.
-Most famous for its Gold Rush History, Dahlonega is also the home to the annual Old Fashioned Christmas celebration which runs from November through December annually.
-A festively decorated town square featuring magnificent light and tree displays will allow you to experience the joy and magic of the season with your nearest and dearest.
-You can expect to hear live Christmas music as the square features carolers on a daily basis.
+Most famous for its Gold Rush History, Dahlonega is also the home to the annual Old Fashioned Christmas celebration which runs annually from November through December.
+A festively decorated town square featuring magnificent light and tree displays will mesmerize you as you experience the joy and magic of the season with your nearest and dearest.
+Expect to hear live Christmas music from daily carolers on the square.

 Visiting North Georgia In The Rejuvenated Spring

-With new life being born all around and plants returning to bloom, northern Georgia is truly a sight to behold in the Spring.
+With new life being born all around and plants returning to bloom, northern Georgia is truly a sight to behold in the spring.
 Being outdoors in nature is relaxing and restores the soul.
-The quiet sounds of area waterfalls, sitting around the campfire at night and walks through the woods along a nature trail are all ways to relax and rejuvenate.
+The quiet sounds of area waterfalls, sitting around a campfire at night, and walks through the woods along a nature trail are ways to relax and rejuvenate.

-As the birds start their song anew and buds appear on the trees quietly transforms to a springtime retreat.
-Whether solitude and quiet is the goal of the vacation, or active, outdoor adventures are desired, spending spring break at a luxury mountain cabin is something most students don't think about.
-With hiking trails, horseback riding, mountain climbing, tubing and panning for gold, a vacation out in the wilderness is a great spring break adventure to think about.
+As the birds start their songs and buds appear on the trees, north Georgia quietly transforms into a springtime retreat.
+Whether you desire solitude and quiet or active, outdoor adventures, spring break at a luxury mountain cabin is something most students don't think about.
+With hiking trails, horseback riding, mountain climbing, tubing, and panning for gold, a vacation out in the wilderness is a great spring break adventure to think about.

-The average person has difficulty dealing with the stress of every day life.
-Unplug from technology and take time to sit back and breathe.
-Go for a walk without being interrupted by a cell phone and go mountain climbing for the pure joy of it.
+The average person has difficulty dealing with the stress of everyday life.
+Unplug from technology and take the time to sit back and breathe.
+Go for a walk without interruption by a cell phone.
+Go mountain climbing in the spring for the pure joy of it!

-Learning how to mountain climb or ride a horse will create more memories of spring break than any average beach vacation.
+Learning how to mountain climb or ride a horse can create more memories of spring break than any average beach vacation.